svg/svgo-test-suite/README.md

 Here are the differences between the repack and the originals:

 * Excludes symlinks.
+* Excludes non-SVG files.
 * Converts SVGZ files to SVGs.
-* Includes only SVG files.
+* Converts UTF16-LE encoded files to UTF-8.
 * Deletes duplicate files.

 ## SVG Optimizer